mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_good.md

 {
    Bar   *bar;

-   // don't need an enclosing @autoreleasepool in MulleObjC
+   // don't need an enclosing @autoreleasepool in mulle-objc

    bar = [Bar new];